wangyuchi369/InstructAvatar/README.md

 AUDIO_FLAG  # Indicates whether audio is provided
 CKPT  # Model checkpoint to evaluate
 ```
-By modifying the values of INST_FLAG and AUDIO_FLAG, you can test the model for different tasks, such as emotional talking or facial motion control.
+By modifying the values of `INST_FLAG` and `AUDIO_FLAG`, you can test the model for different tasks, such as emotional talking or facial motion control.

 For benchmark evaluation and related metrics, the following scripts may be helpful: `talking/scripts/eval_benchmark_score_unify.sh`, `talking/scripts/lip_sync_score.py`, `talking/scripts/calculate_au_score.py`.